Kamalapati Tripathi

-Kamalapati Tripathi (3 September 1905 – 8 October 1990) was an Indian politician, writer, journalist, and freedom fighter.
+Kamalapati Tripathi (3 September 1905 – 8 October 1990) was an Indian politician, writer, journalist, and independence activist.
 He was a senior Indian National Congress leader from Varanasi constituency.
-He served as Chief Minister of Uttar Pradesh as well as Union Minister for Railways.

-He also served as the Deputy Chief Minister of Uttar Pradesh from 1969 to 1970 and first and, to date, only Executive President of Indian National Congress from 1983 to 1986.
+He served as Chief Minister of Uttar Pradesh (1969–1970) as well as Union Minister for Railways.
+He was the only (executive) working president of Indian National Congress, serving from 1983 to 1986.

 Family

-Kamlapati Tripathi was born in a Saryupareen Brahmin family.
+Kamlapati Tripathi was born on 3 September 1905 to a Saryupareen Brahmin family His father's name was Pandit Narayan Pati Tripathi.
 He had three sons and two daughters.
 The eldest son was Lokpati Tripathi who was also a minister in Uttar Pradesh, his second son was Mayapati Tripathi who founded the social organisation by the name of Akhil Bharatiya Kissan Mazdoor Vahini.
 His youngest son was Manglapati Tripathi (also called Shashipati Tripathi).